nicolemne/gameratings-frontend/README.md

 ## My Games

 The 'My Games' page allows logged in users to save and track their favorite games.
 Users can view game details and set the progress status of each game to 'Completed', 'In Progress', or 'Wishlist'.
 They can also remove games from their saved list if they no longer wish to track them.
 Additionally, there is an Add Game button with a search functionality that allows users to quickly find and add new games to their saved list.
+An error message will be displayed if the user already has saved a specific game to their 'My Games' library, and a success message will be displayed after a user has added a new game.

 ![My Games](/src/assets/my-games.png)